 Offering rebate is one-way marketers use to increase sales.
 While this works for digital product marketplaces like Clickbank, there is no way to apply the same technique to the Amazon affiliate program.

 14. Don’t Copy Reviews from Amazon’s Product Page

 You may not copy and paste any review in part or in whole from Amazon’s product page.
 This includes the star ranking system.

-Here’s a few other reason you may get kicked out of Amazon’s Associate Program.
+Here are a few other reasons you may get kicked out of Amazon’s Associate Program.